CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

-  drawSize, // number of drawPositions in the first draw structure drawType, // optional - defaults to SINGLE_ELIMINATION drawName, // cutom name for generated draw structure(s) automated, // optional - whether or not to automatically place participants in structures matchUpType, // optional - SINGLES, DOUBLES, or TEAM matchUpFormat, // optional - default matchUpFormatCode for all contained matchUps playoffMatchUpFormat, // optional - relevant for ROUND_ROBIN_WITH_PLAYOFFS
+  drawSize, // number of drawPositions in the first draw structure drawType, // optional - defaults to SINGLE_ELIMINATION drawName, // cutom name for generated draw structure(s) automated, // optional - whether or not to automatically place participants in structures; true/false or 'truthy' { seedsOnly: true }
+  matchUpType, // optional - SINGLES, DOUBLES, or TEAM matchUpFormat, // optional - default matchUpFormatCode for all contained matchUps playoffMatchUpFormat, // optional - relevant for ROUND_ROBIN_WITH_PLAYOFFS